 Both terms refer to the finance agreement between building owner, council and lender that aims to make environmental upgrades possible to existing buildings.
 Find out more.

 To be eligible for an Environmental Upgrade Finance (EUF) you must be living within a participating council municipality.
-Not all councils offer EUF, to see if your council does, try our map function here or talk to a member of the Better Building Finance team.
+Not all councils offer EUF, so check if your council does, or talk to a member of the Better Building Finance team.

 Environmental finance is borrowed from a participating funding partner.
 Check out our partners’ page to see who offers this type of finance.